Poiana Brasov Skiing 2026: Season, Slopes & Ski Pass

 Is Poiana Brasov worth it for skiing?

-Depends on what you are after.
+Depends on what you’re after.
 If you want a serious ski holiday with hundreds of kilometres of interlinked pistes and glacier runs, this is not that, and it would be unfair to pretend otherwise.
 Poiana Brasov has about a dozen marked pistes and roughly 24 km of total run length after the 2010s upgrade, when the ski area grew from 50 to 80 hectares and the main descent was rebuilt.
 Older guides still quote around 14 km, so expect the resort to feel compact.

 What it does well is everything around the skiing.
-It is the country’s most developed winter resort, with ski schools, rental shops, snowmaking on most slopes, and a cluster of hotels and cabins right at the base.
+It’s the country’s most developed winter resort, with ski schools, rental shops, snowmaking on most slopes, and a cluster of hotels and cabins right at the base.
 For a first-timer, a family, or anyone learning, that combination is hard to beat in this part of Europe, and it is genuinely cheap: a day pass here runs about 240 lei (roughly 47 euros) against 60 to 70 euros and up in the Alps.
-My honest take is that Poiana works best as a long weekend on snow bolted onto a Transylvania trip, not as a week-long destination in its own right.
+My read is that Poiana works best as a long weekend on snow bolted onto a Transylvania trip, not as a week-long destination in its own right.

 When is the ski season in Poiana Brasov?

 The dependable snow window is about mid-December to mid-March, when the resort holds a cover of roughly 50 to 60 cm for around 90 days.
 In practice the lifts usually start turning in the second half of December and often keep running into early April, but the exact opening and closing dates move every year with the weather and the snowpack.
 The 2025/26 season, for instance, was first announced for around 18 December but the real opening slipped later into the month once the snow arrived, with a tentative close in early April.
-Treat any published date as provisional and check the resort’s own channels before you commit.
+Treat any published date as provisional and check the resort’s own channels first.

 Snowmaking takes some of the guesswork out.
 Most of the slopes now have snow cannons, so the resort can open and hold a base even in a lean early-season week when the natural snow is thin.
-That is a real advantage over smaller Romanian hills that live and die by the weather.
+That’s a real advantage over smaller Romanian hills that live and die by the weather.
 Even so, the best conditions are usually January and February; December can be patchy at the very start, and by late March the lower slopes get slushy in the afternoon sun.
-Lifts generally operate from about 09:00 to 16:00, and there is floodlit night skiing on part of the mountain when it is running.
+Lifts generally operate from about 09:00 to 16:00, and there’s floodlit night skiing on part of the mountain when it is running.

 What are the slopes like, and which runs should you pick?

 For stronger skiers, the challenge sits up top.
 Lupului (“the Wolf”) is the classic black run, steep and direct, and Sulinar is a solid red of about 2.8 km.
 Subteleferic, the pitch under the cable-car line, is another testing one.
-It is not a huge amount of advanced terrain, but it is real, and on a firm morning Lupului will keep a confident skier honest.
+It isn’t a huge amount of advanced terrain, but it is real, and on a firm morning Lupului will keep a confident skier honest.
 The map at the lift stations lays it all out, and it is worth a photo before your first run so you know which lift feeds which piste.

 How do the lifts work?